textileio/go-textile/README.md

 ## Acknowledgments

-Thanks to @cpacia, @drwasho and the rest of the OpenBazaar contributors for their work on [openbazaar-go](https://github.com/OpenBazaar/openbazaar-go).
+While almost entirely different now, this project was jumpstarted from OpenBazaar.
+Thanks to @cpacia, @drwasho and the rest of the contributors for their work on [openbazaar-go](https://github.com/OpenBazaar/openbazaar-go).

 ## License